2015–2016 Chinese stock market turbulence: 2015 Government response

 The Chinese government enacted many measures to stem the tide of the turbulence.
-Regulators limited short selling under threat of arrest.
-Large mutual funds and pension funds pledged to buy more stocks.
-The government stopped initial public offerings.
+A group of state-owned financial institutions dubbed the "national team" spent RMB 1.6 trillion to buy shares of thousands of companies.
+Regulators restricted net selling by brokerage firms, suspended new initial public offerings, and restricted short selling.
 The government also provided cash to brokers to buy shares, backed by central-bank cash.
-Because the Chinese markets mostly comprise individuals and not institutional funds (80 percent of investors in China are individuals), the market continued to lure buyers to purchase more stocks.
 In addition, China Securities Regulatory Commission (CSRC) imposed a six-month ban on stockholders owning more than 5 percent of a company's stock from selling those stocks, resulting in a 6 percent rise in stock markets.
 Further, around 1,300 total firms, representing 45 percent of the stock market, suspended the trading of stocks starting on 8 July.

-Forbes contributor Jesse Colombo contended that the measures undertaken by the Chinese government, along with cutting the interest rate, "allowing the use of property as collateral for margin loans, and encouraging brokerage firms to buy stocks with cash from the People's Bank of China" caused Chinese stocks to begin surging in mid-July.
-He argued that in general, however, the outcomes of government intervention as it relates to the turbulence will, by its nature, be difficult to predict, but saying that in the longer term, the effect may be the development of an even larger bubble through creation of a moral hazard.

 As of 30 August, the Chinese government arrested 197 people, including a Wang Xiaolu, a journalist at the "influential financial magazine Caijing", and stock market officials, for "spreading rumours" about the market crash and 2015 Tianjin explosions.
 The crime of spreading rumours carries a three-year jail sentence after its introduction in 2013.

 The government officials accused "foreign forces" of "intentionally [unsettling] the market" and planned crackdown on them.

-On 1 November billionaire hedge fund manager, Xu Xiang - known as China's Warren Buffett, or China's Carl Icahn - was arrested for allegedly manipulating the stock market during the 2015 Chinese stock market turbulence.
+On 1 November billionaire hedge fund manager, Xu Xiang was arrested for allegedly manipulating the stock market during the 2015 Chinese stock market turbulence.

 According to Caixin media, "Calls for China to adopt a circuit breaker mechanism gained momentum after a stock market rout in the summer that saw the Shanghai Composite Index, which tracks the stock prices of all companies listed in the city, plunge from more than 5,000 points in mid-June to less than 3,000 in late August."